-The historic Fairmont Palliser Hotel Downtown Calgary Canada – With over hundred years of luxurious hospitality right in the center of Calgary in Alberta, the Fairmont Palliser Hotel is an institution to experience the glamour of recent decades of Canadian Railway Hotel businesses.
+The historic gay-friendly Fairmont Palliser Hotel in Downtown Calgary, Alberta, Canada.
+With over a hundred years of luxurious hospitality right in the center of Calgary in Alberta, the Fairmont Palliser Hotel is an institution to experience the glamour of recent decades of Canadian Railway Hotel businesses.
 Opened in 1914, the remarkable building was designed by Architect Lawrence Gotch of E. and W.S.
 Maxwell of Montreal.
 Fans of Edwardian architecture will love the Fairmont building in Chicago School Look, especially from the outside since it was the highest building in Calgary town, at least until 1958.
 But also from the inside, the Palliser Hotel did not lose a piece of its majestic presence due to several renovation and investments in the past couple of years.

-The very central location right next to the Calgary tower and in Downtown Calgary at Palliser Square made our stay very comfortable.
-The gay-friendly staff, the luxurious pool and spa area in the basement, the comprehensive breakfast, and very well equipped rooms made our long gay couple city weekend Calgary right before our Winter Road Trip through the Rocky Mountains to Jasper for Jasper Pride Festival extra convenient.
+The very central location right next to the Calgary tower and in Downtown Calgary at Palliser Square as well as the gay-friendly staff, the luxurious pool and spa area in the basement, made our stay very comfortable.
+Additionally, the comprehensive breakfast and very well-equipped rooms made our city weekend Calgary right before our Winter Road Trip through the Rocky Mountains to Jasper for Jasper Pride Festival extra convenient.
 Enjoy the review of our gay-friendly stay with photos, stories, and info about the historic Fairmont Palliser Hotel and see the legendary Canadian luxury Calgary City Hotel through a couple of men’s eyes.

 Our Deluxe Room with City View on the 6th floor

 We stayed in a spacious Deluxe Room with a huge Kingsize Bed and a very comfortable mattress.
-The bright room with the sleeping area, a sitting corner and a desk to work at was modern but luxurious furnished and equipped with all necessary amenities to survive an eight-hour jetlag from Europe to Mountain Standard Time of the Canadian Rocky Mountains.
-The view from the 6th floor over Downtown Calgary was stunning, every morning again and we appreciated the separate walk-in wardrobe, free coffee and thee and free Wifi (thanks to our President’s Club Membership).
-The luxurious bathroom with a bath and a rain shower was equipped with bathrobes, a hairdryer and complimentary shower gel, shampoo, conditioner, and moisturizer from Le Labo (which smells like you never wanna bathe without it again).
+The bright room offered us a sleeping area, a sitting corner with a desk.
+The room was modern but luxurious furnished and equipped with all necessary amenities to survive an eight-hour jet lag from Europe to Mountain Standard Time of the Canadian Rocky Mountains.
+The view from the 6th floor over Downtown Calgary was stunning, every morning again, and we appreciated the separate walk-in wardrobe, complimentary coffee, thee and Wi-Fi (thanks to our President’s Club Membership).
+The luxurious bathroom with a bath and a rain shower was equipped with bathrobes, a hairdryer, and complimentary shower gel, shampoo, conditioner, and moisturizer from Le Labo (which smells like you never want to bathe without it again).

 Definitely one of the highlights at Fairmont Palliser Hotel Calgary was the breakfast at the “Rimrock” dining room right next to the chimney.
 Additional to a rich breakfast buffet with a gigantic cowboy painting as a backdrop, we could order from the à la carte menu and combine them with a fresh made omelet and ongoing refilled fresh orange juice.
 The staff was super friendly, the food fresh and tasty, and the atmosphere precisely right to start a perfect morning.